 What’s changing and when

-After May 22, 2026, the Classic view for reports will no longer be available across QuickBooks Online, Intuit Accountant Suite, and Intuit Enterprise Suite.
-Modern view will become the exclusive reporting interface moving forward.
+After June 15, 2026, the Classic view for all 150+ standard reports will no longer be available across QuickBooks Online, Intuit Accountant Suite, and Intuit Enterprise Suite.
+Modern view will become the exclusive reporting interface for standard reports on that date.
+Custom saved reports will follow on August 15, 2026, when Classic view is permanently retired for all report types.

 Your data and saved reports are safe

-Starting April 27, you can still open reports in Classic view, but you will no longer be able to save new customizations in Classic.
-If you modify a Classic report and want to save it, QuickBooks, Intuit Accountant Suite, and Intuit Enterprise Suite will prompt you to switch to Modern view to do so.
-Your filters and grouping will carry over automatically, so you won't need to re-enter them.
+Currently, you can still open reports in Classic view.
+However, you can no longer save new customizations in Classic.
+If you modify a Classic report and want to save it, QuickBooks, Intuit Accountant Suite, and Intuit Enterprise Suite will prompt you to switch to Modern view, first.
+Your filters and groupings will carry over automatically, so you won’t need to re-enter them.

 Everything you rely on in Classic is still there, including reporting periods, filters, accounting methods, display options, comparisons, and toggles for active and zero-value rows.
 Modern view adds new capabilities on top of that foundation: